What To Look For When Sourcing Baby Clothing Manufacturers

 Sourcing baby clothing manufacturers for your brand can seem like an uphill task, but with the right direction, this can be a rewarding experience as you can find a manufacturer who you can build a long-lasting working relationship with for collections to come.

-Anthony Mellor is a fashion entrepreneur, writer and consultant.
+Anthony Mellor is a fashion entrepreneur.
 Anthony writes in-depth articles about topics related to fashion, business and supply chains.

-Anthony successfully scaled and exited a D2C fashion brand at the young age of 20.
-Since then, he's gone onto start and successfully operate two multi-6-figure clothing manufacturing businesses and currently offers up one-to-one constancy to brand owners.
+Anthony successfully scaled and exited his fashion brand at the age of 20.
+Since then, he's gone onto start and successfully grow White2Label Manufacturing - a end to end design and manufacturing agency aimed at helping brands develop innovative collections.